ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Chaos Powers Activators by Zzetti

 ## Thanks
+*
 * igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
 * DonutStopGaming for ideas while function hunting
+* TryTwo for extremely useful new debugging features in Dolphin
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
 * DeadlyFugu, Muzzarino
 * Heroes Hacking Central (&Shadow)